kevintruong/til/Counting-Semaphores---Part-1.md

 * Replace `...unlock` with `sem_post`

 ## Can I use sem_post inside a signal handler?
-Yes! `sem_post` is one a handful of functions that can be correctly used inside a signal handler.
+Yes! `sem_post` is one of a handful of functions that can be correctly used inside a signal handler.
-This means we can release a waiting thread which can now make all of the calls that we were not allowed to call inside the signal handler itself (e.g. printf).
+This means we can release a waiting thread which can now make all of the calls that we were not allowed to call inside the signal handler itself (e.g. `printf`).

 ```C
 #include <stdio.h>